chuongnguyen26/cse15l-lab-reports/Lab_3_Report.md

 which was used to replenish the supplies of water on their ships before they began the long journey back to Europe with their cargoes of South American gold.
-As for the Lucayans, within 25 years all of them, perhaps some 30,000 people, were removed from the Bahamas to work — and die — in Spanish gold mines and on farms and pearl fisheries on Hispaniola (Haiti), Cuba, and
+As for the Lucayans, within 25 years all of them, perhaps          #Found String some 30,000 people, were removed from the Bahamas to work — and die — in Spanish gold mines and on farms and pearl fisheries on Hispaniola (Haiti), Cuba, and